Johann Wolfgang von Goethe: Later life

 Mendelssohn was invited to meet Goethe on several later occasions, and set a number of Goethe's poems to music.
 His other compositions inspired by Goethe include the overture Calm Sea and Prosperous Voyage (Op.
 27, 1828), and the cantata Die erste Walpurgisnacht (The First Walpurgis Night, Op.
 60, 1832).

 Heinrich Heine, on his hiking tour through Germany (the trip immortalised in his work Die Harzreise) was granted an audience with Goethe in 1824 in Weimar.
 Heine had been a great admirer of Goethe's in his early youth, sending him some of his earlier works with praising cover notes.
 The meeting is said to be of a strikingly unsuccessful nature, with Heine completely omitting the meeting in the Harzreise, and speaking flippantly of it in much later life.

+Greek War of Independence and its influence on Faust Part Two

+Goethe was a conservative supporter of Klemens von Metternich who did not support revolutions.
+For example, he supported the suppression of the Trienio Liberal.
+Goethe admired the Greeks; by 1818 he had collected over 100 Greek folk songs, translating seven of them.
+However, he was initially a skeptic of the Greek War of Independence, fearing that its success would increase the power of the Russian Empire, while simultaneously contributing to the destruction of Christians within the Ottoman Empire.

+Goethe later departed from this view, sympathizing with the Greeks; he saw the Revolution as an analogue for the Crusades and as highly beneficial to the weakening of the power of the Ottoman Empire.'
+In fact, the Greek War of Independence influenced Goethe so deeply that the death of Lord Byron after the Siege of Messolonghi caused him to resume writing Faust Part Two, which was greatly influenced by the ongoing struggles of the Greeks.
+Goethe also "reincarnated" Byron, symbolically, in the character of Euphorion.